pensjonatus/flash-fiction/blog/unexpected.md

 ---
-title: 'Unexpected'
+title: Unexpected
 date: '2016-09-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 That one night in Venice changed my life.